Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

     > they may only be used as specified below.
 They cannot occur
     > within the transcription in any other way.

-    > Note TS: Lines also occur in temporal order in cases of overlap,
+    > Lines occur in temporal order of their starting points.
+For
-    > so : "Lines occur in temporal order of their starting points.
-For cases of overlap, see paragraph 8"
+    > cases of overlap, see paragraph 8.

 1. Every line starts with a short tag indicating the speaker, which is followed by a colon.